Blinding Lights: Cover versions

 YouTube metal cover artist, Leo Moracchioli, released a version in April 2020 playing all instruments and the vocals himself.
+On April 22, 2020, New Zealand band The Naked and Famous released a cover of the song.
 On July 1, 2020, quintet vocalist group Pentatonix released a video for their rendition of "Blinding Lights."
 In the clip, the group is seen in their respective homes.
 On July 3, 2020, Christine and the Queens released his studio cover of "Blinding Lights". "[His] version is an emotive yet airy rendition.
 The artist's pillowy voice glides effortlessly no matter the heights", Consequence of Sound editor Lake Schatz stated.
-On August 21, 2020, Rainych Ran released a video for her rendition of "Blinding Lights" in Japanese version.
-Her Japanese version cover of "Blinding Lights" was earned praise by The Weeknd himself on his SNS.
+On August 21, 2020, Rainych Ran released a video for her rendition of "Blinding Lights" in Japanese.
+This cover received praise by the Weeknd himself on YouTube and Twitter.
 In September 2020, London Grammar covered "Blinding Lights" at the BBC Radio 1's Live Lounge, backed by piano and guitar players.

+On September 12, 2020, The Weeknd released the audio for the instrumental for Blinding Lights along with its music video (which is a disoriented version of the originals music video) being released on October 29, 2020, exactly 11 months after the original single's release.

+As of September 28, 2023, the audio and music video have both accumulated over 5M views on YouTube alone.

+Phoenix Recordings ended 2020 with a cover version of "Blinding Lights" remade by Dutch producer duo Leo van Goch and the Sixth Sense featuring the vocals of Georgia-based singer Sevda B, including a remix by Germany's Chris SX.

-In January 2021 a bilingual (Welsh and Irish) version of Blinding Lights was released by Urdd Gobaith Cymru and TG Lurgan, 'Golau'n Dallu / Dallta ag na Soilse'.
+In January 2021 a bilingual Welsh and Irish version of Blinding Lights was released by Urdd Gobaith Cymru and TG Lurgan, "Golau'n Dallu/Dallta ag na Soilse".
 The project was hailed by First Minister of Wales Mark Drakeford as a "symbol of the cultural ties that bind Ireland and Wales".
-In November 2021, Canadian-American rock supergroup Saint Asonia released a Hard rock version of the song as a promotional single for their EP Introvert.
+In November 2021, Canadian-American supergroup Saint Asonia released a hard rock version of the song as a promotional single for their EP Introvert.

 American rock band All Time Low released a pop punk cover on June 6, 2022.

+German epic metal band Feuerschwanz covered the track on their 2023 album Tötsunden in an emotive performance.

+In January 2025, American pop rock band Smash Mouth covered the track for Cleopatra Records' compilation album, Punk Rock Valentines.
+The band had received backlash for using AI to make the cover art.

+Tebey version

+In 2024, Canadian singer Tebey released a country music cover of the song.
+His version initially charted on the Billboard Canada Country chart without soliciting airplay.
+Tebey won the award for "Innovative Campaign of the Year" at the 2024 Canadian Country Music Awards for his "case study” promotion of the song.